Amy Coney Barrett: Personal life

 In 1999, Barrett married fellow Notre Dame Law School graduate Jesse M. Barrett, a partner at SouthBank Legal – LaDue Curran & Kuehn LLC, in South Bend, Indiana, and a law professor at Notre Dame Law School.
-Previously, Jesse Barrett had worked as an assistant U.S. attorney for the Northern District of Indiana for 13 years.
-The couple live in South Bend and have seven children, two of whom were adopted from Haiti, one in 2005 and one after the 2010 Haiti earthquake.
+Previously, Jesse Barrett had worked as an Assistant United States Attorney for the Northern District of Indiana for 13 years.
+The couple lived in South Bend, but moved to the Washington D.C. area upon her confirmation to the court.
+They have seven children, two of whom were adopted from Haiti, one in 2005 and one after the 2010 Haiti earthquake.
 Their youngest biological child has Down syndrome.

 Barrett is a practicing Catholic.
 Since birth, she has been a member of the Christian parachurch community People of Praise, an ecumenical covenant community founded in South Bend.
 Associated with the Catholic charismatic renewal movement but not formally affiliated with the Catholic Church, about 90% of its approximately 1,700 members are Catholic.
 In People of Praise, Barrett has served as a laypastoral women's leader in a position once termed "handmaiden" but now termed "women leader".

 According to Politico, "a copy of Barrett's ballot history from the Indiana Statewide Voter Registration System obtained by POLITICO [shows] Barrett voted in the 2016 and 2018 general elections, and the 2016 Republican primary, though she pulled a Democratic ballot in the 2011 primary."

+On September 28, 2025, Barrett released a memoir, Listening to the Law.
+The book includes her personal reflections on her journey to the Supreme Court, an explanation of how she approaches constitutional interpretation, and an introductory overview of constitutional law.